 “We kind of grew up around that verge of hip hop and funk influencing our childhood, our growing up.
 It was something classic,” he added.

 It might sound like a marketing scheme to some, but Spark insists otherwise.

-“The vibrations of a sound wave stress out the yeast, which will cause it to ferment differently, which creates different aromatics, which then creates different flavor profiles,” he described. “[Using music] really changed the flavor profile of this beer.”
+“The vibrations of a sound wave stress out the yeast, which will cause it to ferment differently, which creates different aromatics, which then creates different flavour profiles,” he described. “[Using music] really changed the flavour profile of this beer.”

 Bring da Ruckus is actually made from the exact same recipe of another tangy IPA that Fortnight brews, called Bring da Saucer.
 He said that Bring da Ruckus emerged as a “more bitter, less floral, less sweet” brew, with a completely distinct aroma and taste from its genetic forefather.